iotaledger/susee-streams-poc/inx-collector/README.md

-This folder contains resources to run an [inx-collector](https://github.com/teleconsys/inx-collector) which is needed to use the susee-streams-poc applications [Stardust update](https://wiki.iota.org/shimmer/develop/explanations/what-is-stardust/) of the IOTA protocol ([IOTA mainnet](https://wiki.iota.org/shimmer/develop/explanations/what-is-shimmer/layer-1-landscape/) or [Shimmer Network](https://wiki.iota.org/shimmer/develop/explanations/what-is-shimmer/introduction/)).
+This folder contains resources to run an [inx-collector](https://github.com/teleconsys/inx-collector) which is needed to use the susee-streams-poc applications with the [Stardust update](https://wiki.iota.org/shimmer/develop/explanations/what-is-stardust/) of the IOTA protocol ([IOTA mainnet](https://wiki.iota.org/shimmer/develop/explanations/what-is-shimmer/layer-1-landscape/) or [Shimmer Network](https://wiki.iota.org/shimmer/develop/explanations/what-is-shimmer/introduction/)).